-Divisional director Simon Kimber says: "We have created the Hybrid SAF packaged plant in response to our clients’ requirements for AMP6.
+Sales and marketing director Simon Kimber says: "We have created the Hybrid SAF packaged plant in response to our clients’ requirements for AMP6.
 One of the requirements is for new equipment to be manufactured and engineered off-site as much as possible.

 "This cuts down the installation time, reduces the carbon footprint and also reduces the health and safety risks.”